-It's nice to feel supported through your pregnancy, but what about afterward?
+It's nice to feel supported through your pregnancy, but what about afterwards?
 Women tend to forget about themselves from the day their baby is born and their key focus is on making sure their baby is healthy and happy.

-We want to tell you all about the benefits of investing in a postpartum belt which, will not only offer support but it is an easy way to rebuild your core muscle memory and say goodbye to your baby belly!
+We want to tell you all about the benefits of investing in a postpartum belt which, will not only offer support, but it is an easy way to rebuild your core muscle memory and say goodbye to your baby belly!

 - It gives great support to your lower back.